 As a label, your key function is selling records.
 So, you will need a distributor to deliver your artist’s records to the stores.
 Most new labels can start off with a digital distributor.
 This will ensure that your music is delivered to all the major online stores/streaming sites.

 Getting your music on shop floors as a physical product (CD/vinyl) will require a different kind of distributor.
 These kinds of deals are harder to get because the costs are higher and the risk is bigger.
-As a new label, my advice is to just focus on getting a digital distributor.
+As a new label, our advice is to just focus on getting a digital distributor.

 Have a look at our in-depth article on the best music distribution services to decide which one to go for.
 Each of these distributors offer delivery of your music to pretty much the same stores, in a similar timeframe.
 Which one you choose will depend on pricing and which one suits you best, so check them out and see which appeals to you the most.
 Broadly speaking, they all perform the same function.